Copyright Iris contributors

 def _value_type_name(self):

-A simple, readable name for the data type of the dimensional metadata
+"""Provide a simple name for the data type of the dimensional metadata values."""

 dtype = self._core_values().dtype